engineersmy/hazewatch_kl/implementations/m5stack/README.md

 `ampy --port /dev/ttyUSB0 put cytron_pm25.py /flash/apps/cytron_pm25.py`
 * You should be able to see `cytron_pm25` under apps

+Note that I use `ampy` here, but it stopped being updated.
+I suggest rshell for micropython which I am still getting used to.

 ![alt text](IMG_20190318_214619.jpg)

 ## Random note